my-tp-vergelijken/softrules-laravel/README.md

 ```

 ### Keep the assets up-to-date
-Add the following to the composer scripts:
+Add the following to the composer scripts `post-install-cmd` and `post-update-cmd` to keep the assets up-to-date after running `composer install` or `composer update`:

 ```
 "@php artisan vendor:publish --force --tag=softrules-assets --ansi"